Table of Contents

 • Gradually, pour in broth and milk, whisking until gravy is thickened and there are no more lumps (about 3-4 minutes).

-2. SEASON.
+5. SEASON.
 Season with a little salt, pepper, and garlic powder.
-Remove gravy from the skillet and pour over warm steaks.
+Remove the gravy from the skillet and pour it over the warm steaks.

 Servings: 4